Core Team

 Connor Hale is currently enrolled in the Security Policy Studies MA program at George Washington University’s Elliott School of International Affairs, with a concentration in Transnational Security.
 He has a Bachelor of Science in Political Science and International Affairs from Florida State University.
 He currently works in the U.S. House of Representatives with Congressman James Moylan (GU-00) and has a legislative portfolio that encompasses homeland security, emergency management, transportation, infrastructure, and space.
 Connor has previous experience working at various federal agencies like the U.S. Department of State and Defense and think tanks such as the Center for Disaster Risk Policy.
 At ACTRI, Connor will be analyzing various ways terrorist organizations and other transnational threats utilize emerging technology, with aims to establish a counterterrorism plan in response.

-Sarah Samuels
+Sarah Martinson

-Sarah Samuels
+Sarah Martinson

 Read Sarah's Bio

-Read Kendrick's Bio
+Read Samantha's Bio